By now, you probably know why having a skin care routine is so important.

 What skin care routine is best?

 The best routine is something you will stick to every day.
 For many beginners, this means that simpler is better.
 If it’s daunting and expensive you’ll feel unmotivated and stressed – which is the opposite of what we’re going for!
 So don’t add in any unnecessary steps.

-The most basic skin care steps are cleansing, treating, moisturising and sunscreen.
+The only basic skin care steps you need are cleansing, treating, moisturising and sunscreen.

 Without further ado, let’s jump into the breakdown of what these means and why you need each of these steps in your routine.

 Cleansing is the base for the rest of your routine.
 It removes dirt, grime and oils form the day so your skin is ready to receive treatment and moisturisation.
 It comes first so that everything you put on your skin afterwards goes onto a clean fresh face.
 Your cleanser can be creamy, foaming or even a micellar water like I use.